Outrage Coda: Plot

 The conflict culminates in Otomo and the remnants of the Sanno Clan by seeking out all the Hanabishi responsible and killing them all in insidious ways.
-Nomura, realizing that Otomo had came back to Japan to wipe him and the Hanabishi leaders out, orders a group of hitmen to kill Otomo in a pretext of being Otomo's extra muscle.
+Nomura, realizing that Otomo had come back to Japan to wipe him and the Hanabishi leaders out, orders a group of hitmen to kill Otomo in a pretext of being Otomo's extra muscle.
 However, the plan was instantly foiled that Otomo discovered upon the meetup and a gunfight ensued which resulted in the hitmen squad being totally annihilated and a couple of Otomo's guys dying but not Otomo and Ishikawa.
 Nishino then discretely met up with Otomo and proposes a collaboration effort to bring Nomura down.
 He told Otomo that there was a gathering that was going to happen where Nomura would attend which would be a good time for Otomo to take Nomura down.
 Otomo, upon hearing this news, secretly agreed to the collaboration.
 However, Nomura did not attend the gathering but Nishino had already calculated it out.
 Instead, he took the chance and attended the gathering himself and right in front of everyone, declared that he had faked his death to escape fake prosecutions by Nomura and the whole organization should rally behind him instead of Nomura.
 Just as he finishes his speech, Otomo suddenly burst thru the door with Ishikawa, each clutching an assault rifle and started sweeping the ballroom with the rifles, killing everyone in sight.
-Nishino was however, no hit by any rounds and managed to escape.
+Nishino was however, not hit by any rounds and managed to escape.
 With the Hanabishi clan seemingly decimated, the seniors finally relented and decided to remove Nomura from the chairman seat and rally behind Nishino due to Nomura's incompetence in dragging the conflict to that stage.
-Nishino then have Nomura forcibly removed for punishment but instead passed him to Otomo who buried him neck down then proceed to run his head over with a car, killing him.
+Nishino then has Nomura forcibly removed for punishment but instead passed him to Otomo who buried him neck deep then proceeded to run his head over with a car, killing him.
 Otomo then subsequently found Hanada in a hotel and was tied up due to an S&M game.
-Otomo took the chance and stuffed a dynamite into Hanada's mouth whilst he was tied up, detonating it and killing Hanada.
+Otomo took the chance and stuffed a stick of dynamite into Hanada's mouth whilst he was tied up, detonating it and killing Hanada.

 He did all this without Mr. Chang's approval, and consequently, he punishes himself by committing modern seppuku - shooting himself as punishment for his offense towards Mr. Chang, once again demonstrating his honor and loyalty.
 Mr. Chang, when told of the news, reflects sadly while staring into the empty distance.